EnneaLink/ennealink-fe/README.md

 This application was created as the final [Capstone Project](https://mod4.turing.edu/projects/capstone/) for [Turing School of Software & Design](https://turing.edu/).

-The topic was chosen, because we thought that it would be useful to have and use in our everyday lives.
+The topic was chosen because we thought that it would be useful to have and use in our everyday lives.
+Especially in our collaborative work at Turing and throughout our personal and professional lives, we recognized the value of having a tool where we can quickly learn about peoples' strengths and motivations.
+EnneaLink opens the door for meaningful conversations that can create inclusive interactions across interpersonal and collaborative work.

 ## Examples